kubernetes/enhancements/keps/sig-cli/0031-kustomize-integration.md

 - composing collections of Resource config across files and directories
 - layering the above on top of one another

-It is independent of, but complementary to, the *server-side apply* initiative that was started later and targeted at a separate collection of `kubectl apply` issues.
+It is independent of, but complementary to, the [*server-side apply*](https://github.com/kubernetes/enhancements/issues/555) initiative that was started later and targeted at a separate collection of `kubectl apply` issues.

 **Note:**
-While most of the generation and transformation options supported by Kustomize are available either as imperative kubectl commands or as kubectl flags, the inverse is not true.
-Only a subset of the kubectl imperative commands are available as declarative options through Kustomize.
+While most of the generation and transformation options supported by kustomize are available either as imperative kubectl commands or as kubectl flags, the inverse is not true.
+Only a subset of the kubectl imperative commands are available as declarative options through kustomize.

-The Kustomize implementations of some generators and transformations were augmented to do more intelligent things when invoked from a declarative workflow involving multiple Resources that may reference one another.
+The kustomize implementations of some generators and transformations were augmented to do more intelligent things when invoked from a declarative workflow involving multiple Resources that may reference one another.
 This is a more advanced approach to the imperative workflow, where transformations applied to Resources were largely independent of one another, and supports scenarios like a ConfigMap and Secret having a generated name-suffix that must be propagated to
 Resource Config that references them.

-Imperative kubectl commands / flags available through Kustomize:
+Imperative kubectl commands / flags available through kustomize:

 - `kubectl create configmap`
 - `kubectl create secret`